sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/glue.rst

      - AWS Region of Glue
      - AWS Region
    * - Workflow Files Directory
      - Directory used for Writing the workflow files
+     - Directory used for Writing the workflow files